 Semester course; 3 lecture hours.
 3 credits.
 Prerequisite: RHAB 202.
 Introduction to substance abuse as a progressive family disease with consideration of basic contributing factors (physiological, psychological and sociocultural builds on foundation established in RHAB 202); exposure to multidisciplinary rehabilitative approaches to arresting the disease, as well as some knowledge of intervention; brief mention of the highlights of the continuum of care available in the recovery process.

 RHAB 452.
-Crisis Intervention with the Substance Abuser.
+Basics of Crisis Intervention.
 3 Hours.

 RHAB 495.
 Practicum in Rehabilitation.
 6,9 Hours.